On the de Sitter swampland criterion: III. Answer 2: the corresponding 4d low energy effective theories do not admit de Sitter solutions

 However, {\it no classical de Sitter solution is known on a nilmanifold}.
-Turning to the other group manifolds will change the situation.
+And turning to the other group manifolds will completely change the situation.
 Nilpotent algebras are such that there exists a basis where for $a\neq b$, if $f^a{}_{bc} \neq 0$, then $f^b{}_{ad} = 0$ $\forall d$ (see e.g.~the list of 6d algebras in \cite{Grana:2006kf}).
 This property is related to the topology of these manifolds, made of an ordered succession of circle fibrations.
-One the contrary, any other Lie algebra would have, at least in some basis, some structure constant for which the contrary would hold: they would admit for instance both $f^3{}_{12} \neq 0$ and $f^1{}_{32} \neq 0$.
+On the contrary, any other Lie algebra would have, at least in some basis, some structure constant for which the contrary would hold: they would admit for instance both $f^3{}_{12} \neq 0$ and $f^1{}_{32} \neq 0$.
 It is clear for semi-simple algebras that can always be written in a basis where structure constants are fully antisymmetric, and one can also verify on the examples of solvable Lie algebras in \cite{Andriot:2010ju}.
-Because the Maurer-Cartan one-forms are such that $\d e^a = -\frac{1}{2} f^a{}_{bc} \e^b \w e^c$ and $e^a= e^a{}_m \d y^m$ where $ e^a{}_m $ is the vielbein and $y^m$ the internal coordinates, the scaling of $f^a{}_{bc}$ with the radii will then always be the same.
+Because the Maurer-Cartan one-forms are such that $\d e^a = -\frac{1}{2} f^a{}_{bc} \e^b \w e^c$ and $e^a= e^a{}_m \d y^m$ where $ e^a{}_m $ is the vielbein and $y^m$ the internal coordinates, the scaling of $f^a{}_{bc}$ with the radii is then always the same.
 We obtain \beq f^3{}_{12} = \frac{r^3 N}{r^1 r^2} \ ,\ f^1{}_{32} = \frac{r^1 N'}{r^3 r^2} \ , \eeq for any group manifold being not a nilmanifold.
 The numbers $N$ and $N'$ need not be integers but are quantized in different manners, depending on the algebra and the lattice (see e.g.~\cite{Andriot:2010ju, Grana:2013ila, Andriot:2015sia} for solvmanifolds).
-We now see that the low energy approximation \eqref{lowenergyapprox} will not work here: if $r^3\ll r^1$, $f^3{}_{12}$ is small but $f^1{}_{32}$ becomes large, compared to $1/r^2$.
+We now see that the low energy approximation \eqref{lowenergyapprox} will not work here: if $r^3\ll r^1$, $|f^3{}_{12}|$ is small but $|f^1{}_{32}|$ becomes large, compared to $1/r^2$.
 This is problematic, because one typically needs to truncate at the Kaluza--Klein scale, here $1/r^2$, to avoid an infinite tower of modes.
-Doing so, one would truncate the modes of energy scale given by $f^1{}_{32}$, thus effectively erasing that structure constant.
+Doing so, one would truncate the modes of energy scale given by $|f^1{}_{32}|$, thus effectively erasing that structure constant.
 Another option is to set all radii to be of the same order, but there is then no internal scale separation anymore: the structure constants are of the same order as the Kaluza--Klein scale, and may as well be truncated, leaving only massless modes.
-We conclude this analysis as follows.
-First, the Scherk--Schwarz truncation, that keeps all left-invariant forms and thus all structure constants contributions, cannot be low energy away from a nilmanifold.
-As a consequence, the 4d gauged supergravity built with all structure constants in the potential can a priori not be a low energy effective theory.
-Rather, {\it the low energy effective theory on a group manifold is necessarily the same as one obtained on a nilmanifold}, i.e.~in the above example, where $f^1{}_{32}$ is truncated and $f^3{}_{12}$ remains alone, or where both are truncated.\\
+We conclude that any group manifold, different than a nilmanifold, provides energy scales of order or higher than a Kaluza--Klein scale.
+Equivalently, the Scherk--Schwarz truncation, that keeps all left-invariant forms and thus all structure constants contributions, cannot be a low energy truncation away from a nilmanifold (explicit reductions of \cite{Caviezel:2008ik} support this claim).
+As a consequence, the 4d gauged supergravities, having all structure constants in the potential, cannot be low energy effective theories.
+Furthermore, {\it the low energy effective theory on a group manifold is necessarily the same as one obtained on a nilmanifold}, i.e.~in the above example, where $f^1{}_{32}$ is truncated and $f^3{}_{12}$ remains alone as in a nilpotent algebra, or where both are truncated.\\